SCTDER/spf4stl/README.md

 ----

-# the usage is very easy.
+# it is very easy.

 1, download the execute file(spf4stl.exe) and template file(*.tpt, the spf4stl.tpt the main template for generated files.)